Welcome to Ray County Historical Society

-The Museum, one of Richmond’s best kept secrets, is open year round, Wednesday through Saturday, 12pm to 4pm.
+The Museum, one of Richmond’s best kept secrets, is open April through November, Wednesday through Saturday, 12pm to 4pm.
 They sponsor many special events throughout the year.

 You can contact the Museum at 816-776-2305.
 You can also find us on Facebook as Ray County Museum & Genealogical Library.